danilyanedo7/starter-hugo-academic/content/home/experience.md

     date_end: '2020-05-06'
     description: |2-

-        * Participated in a semester-long exchange program in the Biology Department under the ASEAN & NON-ASEAN Scholarship.
+        * Participated in a semester-long exchange program in the Biology Department under the **ASEAN & NON-ASEAN Scholarship**.
-        * Earned the top GPA and received recognition for my outstanding work on my special project about biological control for _Michania mirachanta_ in Saraburi, Thailand, under the supervision of Prof. Chatchawan Chaisuekul.
+        * Earned the top {{< staticref "uploads/chula.pdf" "newtab" >}}GPA{{< /staticref >}} and received recognition for my outstanding work on my special project about biological control for _Michania mirachanta_ in Saraburi, Thailand, under the supervision of Prof. Chatchawan Chaisuekul.
         * Gained expertise in microbial infection and immunity, biodiversity, environmental science, and other key topics in biology.
         * Conducted research and published paper on my work in these areas.

 design:
   columns: '2'
   spacing:
-    # Customize the section spacing.
-Order is top, right, bottom, left.
     padding: ["15px", "0", "15px", "0"]
 ---